eggjs/egg-multipart/README.md

 - `ctx.request.body`: Get all the multipart fields and values, except `file`.
 - `ctx.request.files`: Contains all `file` from the multipart request, it's an Array object.

-**WARNING: you should remove the temporary upload file after you use it**
+**WARNING: you should remove the temporary upload files after you use it**, the `async ctx.cleanupRequestFiles()` method will be very helpful.

 ### Enable `file` mode on config